-To help ensure we have your most current provider directory information, submit any changes to:
+To help ensure we have your most current directory information, submit any changes to:

-For Non-delegated providers: Visit UHCprovider.com/MyPracticeProfile for the Provider Demographic Change Submission Form and further instructions.
+For Non-Delegated Providers: Visit UHCprovider.com > Find a Provider for the Provider Demographic Change Submission Form and further instructions.

-For delegated care providers of Medicare Advantage plans, if you are expecting any significant changes to your network, we strongly recommend you notify your provider advocate prior to the third quarter of the calendar year.
-This helps our members select the correct care provider during the annual enrollment period from October to December, and reduces provider directory errors.
+For delegated MA care providers, if you expect any significant changes to your network, notify your provider advocate prior to the third quarter of the calendar year.
+This helps our members select the correct care provider during the annual enrollment period from October to December.
+It also reduces provider directory errors.

-EDI is our preferred choice for conducting business transactions with physicians and health care industry partners.
-We accept EDI claims submission for all of our product lines.
-You can find information and help with EDI by going to UHCprovider.com/EDI, and in this guide under Electronic Data Interchange (EDI) section of Chapter 2: Provider Responsibilities.
-Responsibilities, including information about ASC X12 Technical Report Type 3 publications, companion guides, and a list of standardized HIPAA-compliant EDI transactions.
+EDI is our preferred choice for conducting business transactions with care providers and health care industry partners.
+We accept EDI claims submission for all our product lines.
+Find information and help with EDI on UHCprovider.com/edi.
+Also see the EDI section of Chapter 2: Provider Responsibilities, which includes information about ASC X12 Technical Report Type 3 publications, companion guides, and a list of standardized HIPAA-compliant EDI transactions.

 The ASC X12 Technical Report Type 3 (TR 3 also known as HIPAA Implementation Guides) publications are the authoritative source for EDI Transactions.
-The ASC X12 Technical Report Type 3 publications are available can be found here: https://nex12.org/index.php/codes.
+You may purchase the ASC X12 Technical Report Type 3 publications from Washington Publishing at wpc-edi.com.

-We developed guides to provide transaction-specific information required by us for successful EDI submissions.
-UnitedHealthcare Companion Guides are available for viewing and download from UHCprovider.com/EDI.
+We developed guides to provide transaction specific information we require for successful EDI submissions.
+These companion guides are available at UHCprovider.com/edi.

 The following table includes standardized HIPAA-compliant EDI transactions available at UnitedHealthcare: